 “Diets” are ineffective.
 That is a fact.

-They may lead to short-term results, but as soon as you start eating junk food again you will gain the weight back.
+They may provide short-term results, but as soon as the diet ends and you start eating junk food again, you will gain the weight back.
 And then some.

 This is called yo-yo dieting and is extremely common.

-Most people that lose a lot of weight on a diet end up gaining it back whenever they “stop” the diet.
+Most people who lose a lot of weight on a diet end up gaining it back whenever they “stop” the diet.